 This does two things: firstly, it helps tell a complete story of an activity or moment, and you will end up with a great set of images that together really bring you back to that time (once you have culled away the ones that just didn't work!)

 Secondly, it really helps you get more creative, and you’ll probably find that your favourite image is not the very first one that you took, but one of the others along the way!

 What to do now

 Try to put all the tips together and practice with your own little photo shoot.

 Grab a (preferably willing....or inanimate 😄) subject and plonk them down in front of a window.

 Make sure your flash is turned off, and take a quick look at your shutter speed to make sure that it isn't too low.
 Position your subject in the frame according to the rule of thirds, and make sure that they are clearly the focal point of the image.
 Also quickly check you aren't chopping off an ear or a toe, or half their head.
 Looking good?
 Great!
 Snap your picture.
 Now, MOVE around your subject and see what else you can come up with!

 Want even more tips and tutorials?
-Then make sure you sign up for my FREE beginners bootcamp and get five video lessons sent direct to your inbox.
+Then make sure you sign up to become a Live Snap Love "Insider" so you can get your hands on my FREE beginners bootcamp and get five video lessons sent direct to your inbox.
 Each lesson is under ten minutes long but SO worthwhile!